Barriers for fast matrix multiplication from irreversibility: Introduction

 \subsection{Comparison and other applications}

-Compared to Ambainis, Filmus and Le Gall \cite{MR3388238} our barriers are valid for a larger class of approaches (and naturally we obtain lower barriers).
-Compared to Alman and Williams~\cite{8555139} our barriers are valid for a larger class of approaches but our barriers are also higher.
-As a variation on our barrier we introduce a ``monomial'' version.
-Compared to Blasiak, Church, Cohn, Grochow, Naslund, Sawin and Umans~\cite{MR3631613}, and Blasiak, Church, Cohn, Grochow and Umans \cite{blasiak2017groups} our monomial barriers are valid for a class of approaches that includes their STPP approach, and thus we provide a uniform view on the barriers that have appeared in the literature.
-We have not tried to optimise the barriers that we obtain, but focus instead on introducing the barrier~itself.
-The barrier of Alman stated in~\cite{alman2018limits} is very similar to ours, but makes use of asymptotic slice rank instead of asymptotic subrank.
-Since asymptotic subrank is at most asymptotic slice rank, our barriers are technically stronger.
-(It is not known whether asymptotic slice rank and asymptotic subrank are equal in general.)
+Compared to~\cite{MR3388238}, whose barriers apply to the laser method, our barriers are valid for a larger class of approaches (and naturally we obtain lower barriers).
+Compared to~\cite{8555139}, whose barriers apply to what we call monomial degeneration, our barriers are valid for a larger class of approaches but our barriers are also higher.
+As a variation on our barrier we introduce a \emph{monomial} version.
+Compared to~\cite{MR3631613} and~\cite{blasiak2017groups} our monomial barriers are valid for a class of approaches that includes their simultaneous triple product property (STPP) approach, and thus we provide a uniform view on the barriers that have appeared in the literature.
+We have not tried to optimize the barriers that we obtain, but focus instead on introducing the barrier~itself.
+The barrier in~\cite{alman2018limits} is very similar to ours, except for using asymptotic slice rank instead of asymptotic subrank.

-It will become clear to the reader during the development of our ideas that they not only apply to the problem of fast matrix multiplication, but extend to give barriers for the more general problem of constructing fast rectangular matrix multiplication algorithms or even transformations between arbitrary powers of tensors.
-Such transformations may represent, for example, asymptotic slocc (stochastic local operations and classical communication) reductions among multipartite quantum states \cite{bennett2000exact, MR1804183, MR1910235,MR2515619}.
+It will become clear to the reader during the development of our ideas that they not only apply to the problem of fast matrix multiplication, but extend to give barriers for the more general problem of constructing fast rectangular matrix multiplication algorithms (see the follow-up results on barriers for rectangular matrix multiplication in \cite{christ2020barriers}) or even transformations between arbitrary powers of tensors.
+Such transformations may represent, for example, asymptotic SLOCC (stochastic local operations and classical communication) reductions among multipartite quantum states \cite{bennett2000exact, MR1804183, MR1910235,MR2515619}.